 - Consent: There are detailed parameters for obtaining valid consent under the GDPR and the future ePrivacy Regulation, creating important challenges for sectors such as ad technology, mobile apps, connected cars, and smart devices.
 What can engineering contribute, and what should solutions look like?

 - De-identification: How can different levels of de-identification techniques be used or further developed to effectively advance the obligations under the GDPR?

-- Algorithmic Transparency: How can data mining and machine learning methods be made transparent and interpretable?
-For revealing the logic ‘behind the algorithm’ and auditing: what exactly should be revealed and how?
+- Transparent and interpretable processing: How can data mining and machine learning methods be made transparent and interpretable?
+For revealing the logic ‘behind the algorithm’ and accountability: what exactly should be revealed and how?
 How can we ensure these methods correspond to GDPR requirements and are understandable to the relevant groups of users?

 - Challenges arising from development and deployment practice: How can PETs and data protection by design methodologies be integrated into existing software development approaches (especially agile software development)?
 With software production and use phases collapsing, users are integral to experimentation, developers are users themselves, and usability becomes central.
 Different requirements may be commensurate, complementary, and contradictory.
 How can we design and evaluate for users and for a democratic society?

 You can find information about accommodation at http://www.visitleuven.be/en/s